iboB/ibob.github.com/_posts/2018-08-18-a-bug-in-the-cpp-standard.md

 And we have a method in `foo` like `int const_method(int) const;`, it will work as expected.
 [Live demo here](https://godbolt.org/z/oWqTZv).

 However, what if we have an `const` overload of `some_method`?
 Overloads on const-ness are after all a very common thing.
 Well, now we're out of luck.
-According to the pre C++17 standards, there is literally no way of dealing with this, if we keep our `proxy` overloads.
+According to the pre C++17 standards, there is literally no way of dealing with this if we keep our `proxy` overloads.

-Now, of course without doing anything there will be ambiguity in this line: `int (*func)(foo&, int) = proxy<&foo::some_method>;`.
+Now, of course without doing anything, there will be ambiguity in this line: `int (*func)(foo&, int) = proxy<&foo::some_method>;`.
 Your initial idea would be to cast the template argument to the appropriate overload, but expressions like this are not allowed in pre-17 standards.
 [Live demo here](https://godbolt.org/z/EkQcqU).
 Change the standard to C++17 and it will work.
 [C++17 allows constant expressions in template arguments](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4198.html).

 A fun fact about this bug is that it's only visible in clang.
 MSVC and gcc let this cast slide *contradicting the standard* in all versions.

-Even though this is fixed, I'm not happy with it, because DynaMix will just now begin transitioning to C++14.
+Even though this is fixed, I'm not happy with it because DynaMix will just now begin transitioning to C++14.
 It will be probably 3 more years until C++17 become ubiquitous for all platforms and a transition to 17 will be safe.
 For now I have to use a workaround where there are no overloads of the proxy function but two different functions `proxy` and `const_proxy`.
 This works but messes-up some code.
 Transitioning to C++17 will make things in this regard a lot cleaner.

 But this brings me to:

 ## A pretty active bug in the C++ standard

-Let's go back to our first example, and instead of dealing with const functions, deal with a parent of `foo`.
+Let's go back to our first example and instead of dealing with const functions, deal with a parent of `foo`.
 Let's imagine this hierarchy:

 ```c++
 struct parent